-There are many tips and advice on how to keep your lawn green, lush, and healthy floating around out there.
+There are many tips and advice on keeping your lawn green, lush, and healthy floating around.
 Some of it’s true; some of it’s not.
 Nichols Reliable Lawn Care professionals have gathered some of the most popular lawn care myths to help you weed through them.
-Read on to learn what you should stop believing about having the best lawn on the block.
+Learn what you should stop believing about having the best lawn on the block.

 Lawn Care Myths